adelakobic/feedTheRead/FeedREADME.md

 ## Credits 💃🏻
 * Picture credits as follows:
-    * No picture credite for this project.
+    * No picture credits for this project.
 Standard emoji's used.

 ## Licence 🪪
 * No license for this project